Search posts:

 Herbal Medicines for Hyperprolactinemia

-Ayurvedic Herbal Treatments
+Ayurvedic Herbal Treatment for Hyperprolactinemia

 One recent study done in 2021 observed the complete recovery of a 21-year-old woman with hyperprolactinemia caused by a secretory pituitary microadenoma.
 The woman was diagnosed with the condition following complaints of menstrual irregularities and disturbances.
 She was treated using Shamana Nasya for the first 7 days of treatment, and then with Shamana Cikitsa for 3 months after that.
-6 months after beginning the study, the woman maintained regular prolactin levels and her microadenoma had completely disappeared.
+6 months after beginning the study, the woman maintained regular prolactin levels and her pituitary tumor had completely disappeared.

 A different case report on a 28-year-old woman with hyperprolactinemia and PCOS demonstrated positive results with the use of the Stanaysodhana Gana combined herbal treatment.
 By the end of the 3 month treatment period, the patient displayed lower serum prolactin levels, and her menstrual cycle had regularized.
 The woman’s luteinizing hormone and follicle stimulating hormone levels were also within the normal, acceptable range.